Dr. Lyudmila Sarder Receives Rave Reviews from Lakeland Regional Health and AdventHealth Cancer Institute for Research

-Lakelan, FL, Aug.
-22, 2023 (GLOBE NEWSWIRE) -- AdventHealth Cancer Institute proudly unveiled findings that mark a significant milestone in the cancer research field.
-Meanwhile, Lakeland Regional Health takes great pride in their resident physician who played a pivotal role in the research
+Lakeland, FL, Aug.
+24, 2023 (GLOBE NEWSWIRE) -- AdventHealth Cancer Institute proudly unveiled findings that mark a significant milestone in the cancer research field.
+Meanwhile, Lakeland Regional Health takes great pride in their resident physician who played a pivotal role in the research.

 Photo: Dr. Lyudmila Sarder, MD, Resident Physician at Lakeland Regional Health, with Dr. Luis Daniel Lugo, MD, Program Director, Internal Medicine, Lakeland Regional Health | Lakeland, Florida